 The reaction usually only lasts a few minutes.
 An hour at the most.
 But ten years ago, when I was first using this treatment protocol, I didn’t know how to interpret the response.

 Naturally, I worried.
 I worried that I was doing the right thing.
 Maybe my diagnosis was incorrect.
 Maybe I set the machine to pull too strongly.
-Or I worried that maybe that particular person just wasn’t suited to treatment with the DRX-9000.
+Or I worried that maybe that particular person just wasn’t suited to flexion-distraction treatment.

 Fortunately, instead of being stuck in an endless cycle of worry, I was able to adapt some of the principles of athletic training to form a more complete picture of the changes in the intervertebral disc as it degenerates, gets injured, and then heals.